mishapadidar/alpha_particle_opt/lab_notebook.md

 - are tmax=0.1 configurations quasisymmetric?
   - just look at the results for the tmax=0.1 configs

-- set up constraint gradients in post processor.

-- post process results
-  - make sure they are minima
-  - look at the linesearch along the QS grad direction.

 - make plot of iota0 vs losses for tmax=0.01
   - [x] generate nfp5 phase-one points with mmode=1,2 in phase-one.
   - [x] generate nfp2 phase-one points with mmode=1,2 in phase-one.